 Rosemary is one of the most decorative herbs and is well worth growing for its appearance alone.
 Dependent on the variety, it has small, profuse flowers appearing in late spring which range from dark blue through pale blue right down to white.

-How To Grow Rosemary - Site and Planting
+Site and Planting

 Rosemary prefers a light soil, a sandy soil will fully satisfy its meagre feeding needs.
 Having said that, rosemary is tolerant of most soil conditions as long as they are not water-logged.
 Rosemary prefers a slightly limey soil (the opposite of acid) because this results in smaller plants with more fragrant leaves.
 True to its origins, rosemary prefers sunny and sheltered conditions.
 It will stand severe frosts if conditions are not windy and wet as well.